 Editors’ Pick · Book-powered career compounding

-UserScripts in 20 Minutes (Coffee Book Series) Turn quiet reading into loud results.
+Fractals The Definitive Guide Turn quiet reading into loud results.

 A single focused book can out-teach months of scattered tutorials.
 Every day we spotlight one title, wrap it in reviews, nested conversations and live bookish news—so your next reading hour always compounds.